jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes You can set the rodauth object in the requests environment, making it easy for the application to get access to it.|You may be concerned about the extra overhead of this approach, but fear not, Roda is very light framework, and this only adds about 2 megabytes to your application's memory overhead.
+.notes You can set the rodauth object in the request's environment, making it easy for the application to get access to it.|You may be concerned about the extra overhead using Rodauth via Roda middleware, but fear not, Roda is very light framework, and only adds about 2 megabytes to your application's memory overhead.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>require 'roda'